evoluteur/colorpicker/README.md

 ## Theming

-evol.colorpicker is as easily themeable as any jQuery UI widget, using one of the [jQuery UI themes](http://jqueryui.com/themeroller/#themeGallery) or your own custom theme made with [Themeroller](http://jqueryui.com/themeroller/).
+evol-colorpicker is as easily themeable as any jQuery UI widget, using one of the [jQuery UI themes](http://jqueryui.com/themeroller/#themeGallery) or your own custom theme made with [Themeroller](http://jqueryui.com/themeroller/).

 ## Options

-evol.colorpicker provides several options to customize its behaviour:
+evol-colorpicker provides several options to customize its behaviour:

 ### color (String)